Terms of Service

 9.5 Tipping-Off Protections

 In accordance with s 123 of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth), suspicious matter report (SMR) data is subject to strict access controls within the Platform.
 SMR preparation data, filing decisions, and AUSTRAC reference numbers are visible only to the compliance officer and senior manager roles.
 The Platform enforces role-based access to prevent inadvertent disclosure of SMR-related information to other staff or third parties.
-You acknowledge that tipping off is a criminal offence carrying a penalty of up to 2 years' imprisonment.
-You must ensure that your staff do not disclose the existence or content of any SMR or SMR preparation activity to any person not authorised to receive that information, including the subject of the report, in accordance with s 123 of the AML/CTF Act.
+You acknowledge that tipping off is a criminal offence under s 123 of the AML/CTF Act, carrying a penalty of up to 2 years' imprisonment, 120 penalty units, or both.
+Since 31 March 2025 the offence applies to a disclosure of information about an SMR (or related SMR-preparation activity) where the disclosure would or could reasonably be expected to prejudice an investigation.
+You must ensure that your staff do not make such a disclosure to any person, including the subject of the report.

 10. AI-Generated Documents and Verifier Framework